sdziadkowiec/recipes-to-notes/README.md

 # recipes-to-notes
-Toolchain for scraping cooking recipes and saving as notes
+Toolchain for scraping cooking recipes, structuring them using LLM-based schema extraction and saving as notes

+Comes with customizable plugins,

 ## Key concepts
 The workflow consists of 3 steps